i386x/pubdocs/C/func.md

     * the *parameter-type-list* declares its parameters, together with their types
       * each declarator in the *parameter-type-list* must contain an identifier
+        * identifier names need not agree with the function prototype
         * if the function takes no parameters, the *parameter-type-list* consists solely of `void`
       * if the *parameter-type-list* ends with `, ...`, the function may be